Register for Eos Connection 2025

 Food Allergy Immunotherapy and EoE: Can They Work Together?

-Understand the role of immunotherapy in treating food allergies, explore the potential risks and benefits in the context of Eosinophilic Esophagitis (EoE), and hear guidance to make informed decisions about treatment options.
+To help patients and families understand the role of immunotherapy in treating food allergies, explore the potential risks and benefits in the context of Eosinophilic Esophagitis (EoE), and provide guidance on making informed decisions about treatment options.

 Unpacking the Role of Mast Cells in Eosinophilic GI Disorders